Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 ["xxx.xxx.xxx.xxx/32"] |

-Used to further restrict access sources, such as specific office IPs. |
+Used to further restrict connections to specific office IPs, etc. |

-"modelIds": [
+modelIds: [

 ],